 TAB 10.
-The lockdown was not DEMONSTRABLY JUSTIFIED, considered cruel, and caused serious problems such as: business loss, employment loss, increased domestic violence, increased suicide, main stream media disinformation, fear of Police, only selected stores allowed to open, fear put into everybody, destruction of families, fear of each other, fear of Police or others coming to peoples doors, etc.
+The lockdown was not DEMONSTRABLY JUSTIFIED, is and was cruel treatment, and caused serious problems such as: business loss, employment loss, excess mortality in elder care homes, deaths from drug overdoses, suicide, alcoholism, homicide, and untreated depression, increased domestic violence, increased drug and alcohol abuse, increased suicide, denial of right to breath, forcing the population to breath in CO2 (Carbon Dioxide) a known TOXIC substance, causing danger to health, harmful social distancing, main stream media disinformation, fear of Police, only selected stores allowed to open, fear put into everybody, destruction of families, fear of each other, fear of Police or others coming to peoples doors, etc.